-Margin defined as more purchasing power, than you have in your account, given to you by your broker.
-The terms 'Margin' and 'Exposure' are used interchangeably.
-If a broker is providing '2x exposure' that is the same as saying that the broker is providing '50% margin'.
+Margin is when a broker gives you more purchasing power than you have in your account.
+The terms "margin" and "exposure" are often used interchangeably.
+If a broker is providing "2x exposure", that is the same as saying that the broker is providing "50% margin".

 Assume that you have ₹10,000 in your trading account, and your broker is providing you 50% margin (2x exposure) on Equity Intraday.
 That means that if you wanted to place a trade worth ₹10,000, and the Exchange requires the full ₹10,000 from the broker, only 50% of the trade value (i.e.₹ 5,000) would be debited on the transaction.
 By the end of the trading day, however, you must exit your Intraday position.